agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 ### Dependencies

 The module depends on the Thematic Workflow Engine and Data Cube Processing Engine for activity monitoring.

 ### Interfaces

 The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

 ## User Workspace Manager

 ### General

-The purpose of the User Workspace Manager component is twofold: it ensures the privacy of users (their data is protected from other users) and it allows the quota management (the quantity of infrastructure resources – such as storage, CPU, memory – a user can use).
+The purpose of the User Workspace Manager component is twofold: it ensures the privacy of users (their data is protected from other users) and it allows quota management (the quantity of infrastructure resources – such as storage, CPU, memory – a user can use).

 ### Function